 Card, badge or lanyard to show disability

 If you want something to show you are claiming exemption from wearing a face covering (discussed below), there are various options.
-In England though far fewer places now require face coverings anyway.
-Even if they do, exemption will not normally be dependent on whether you have a card etc.
+Even when the regulations were in force though, exemption was not normally dependent on whether you had a card etc.

 - Government templates for exemption card or badge (gov.uk);

 - there are also badges, eg on etsy.com.

 Removing a face covering only when need to speak?